sarwanupadhyay/Doxen/Documents/UserFlow.md

 3. Identifies and categorizes requirements:
    - Functional Requirements
    - Non-Functional Requirements
-   - Business Rules
+   - Constraints
-   - User Stories
+   - Stakeholders
 4. Each requirement linked to its source excerpt
-5. Confidence score assigned to each requirement
+5. Confidence score assigned to each requirement in term of percentage.

 **View Results:**
 - Requirements list by category